dricazenck/email-client/README.md

 ## Static Versions

-To avoid browser cache the files on production mode are versioned
+To avoid browser cache the static files are versioned